l2l7l9p/UGS-Streaming/README.md

 # UGS-Streaming

 This is the streaming algorithm for Uniform Graphlet Sampling.
+Specifically, it samples graphlets of size $k$ uniformly in a large undirected graph of $n$ vertices in a streaming manner.

 # Main Code

 ## main.py

-This is the code for sampling a graphlet of size $k$ uniformly in a large undirected graph of $n$ vertices in a streaming manner.

-To run the code, first install the following packages:
+First install the following packages:

 - pyspark (Only necessary for the `DataFrame` mode)